This year, I’ve made it a point to minimize the stuff in my life. I thrive on simplicity, so the stuff I have is only what I need.

 4. Vet the buyer

-Check the buyer’s profile page to see if they have purchased or sold anything in the past with LetGo.
-I like to deal with people who are verified — they have a real photo of themselves and previous reviews from buying or selling on the app.
+Check the buyer’s profile page to see if they have purchased or sold anything in the past with OfferUp, and check their ratings.
+I like to deal with verified people — they have a real photo of themselves and previous reviews from buying or selling on the app.

 5. Don’t ignore red flags

 Use your gut.
-There can be some flakes and probably scammers too, so look out for odd messages and requests for payment.
+There can be some flakes and probably scammers, too, so look out for odd messages and payment requests.

 If it sounds like a scam, it probably is.